highcharts/node-export-server/README.md

 - `--globalOptions`: A stringified JSON or a filename with options to be passed into the Highcharts.setOptions (defaults to `false`).
 - `--themeOptions`: A stringified JSON or a filename with theme options to be passed into the Highcharts.setOptions (defaults to `false`).
 - `--batch`: Starts a batch job.
 A string that contains input/output pairs: "in=out;in=out;.." (defaults to `false`).
+- `--rasterizationTimeout`: The number of milliseconds to wait for rendering a webpage (defaults to `1500`).
 - `--allowCodeExecution`: If set to true, allow for the execution of arbitrary code when exporting (defaults to `false`).
 - `--allowFileResources`: Allow injecting resources from the filesystem.
 Has no effect when running as a server (defaults to `true`).
 - `--customCode`: Custom code to be called before chart initialization.
 Can be a function, a code that will be wrapped within a function or a filename with the js extension (defaults to `false`).